Introducing The Protagonist

 Question:Does the Protagonist have to be introduced before any other character?

 The word "protagonist," which comes from the ancient Greek dramatic tradition, literally means "first actor."
 In that sense, you can define the protagonist as the character whose decision or action gets the plot moving.
 On the other hand, Dramatica defines the protagonist as the character who pursues the story goal or, in cases where a group of people seem to be pursuing the goal, the character who takes the lead role in the pursuit.
-The protagonist is also the character who considers or weighs up the importance of attaining the story goal.
+The protagonist is also the character who

 For instance, there are stories that begin with the villain deciding upon a plan or taking the first step towards a nefarious goal.
 The “hero” will still be the character who considers the goal – in this case, considering how bad things will be if the villain succeeds.
 But he or she will take on the antagonist's traditional role of attempting to avoid the story goal (or thwart the evil plan).
 In this type of story, you may introduce the villain before the hero.

-Then, you have the issue of “point of view” and who your main character will be.
+You also have the challenge choosing a narrative “point of view” and who your main character will be.
 The main character is often introduced first because it is from his/her perspective that the story is being told.
-But the main character may not be the protagonist.
-For instance, in Moby Dick
+But the main character may not be the

-Captain Ahab is the protagonist who pursues the goal of revenge against the white whale.
+Moby Dick Captain Ahab is the protagonist who pursues the goal of revenge against the white whale.
 But the novel is told from point of view of a minor crew member who starts the story with the words, “Call me Ishmael.”
+The main character is introduced first.

-As you can see, the choices are many and thinking about them can be confusing.
-Obviously, if the main character is also the protagonist, that makes everything easy.
-(Huckleberry Finn is a good example of this.)
+Huckleberry Finn is a good example of this.)
 However, that might not be right for the story you want to tell.
 Only you can decide where to begin the story and which characters to introduce first.

 Dramatica does offer one bit of advice.
 It says that it is often best to start telling the story from the perspective of the main or principle-point-of-view character (whether or not they are the protagonist) because readers tend to latch onto the first point-of-view (POV) character they are introduced to.
 They can find it jarring to discover later that a different character is the real main character.

-However, there are also successful novels that defy that rule and begin in the POV of a minor character.
-For instance, Harry Potter and the Philosopher's Stone begins in the POV of Vernon Dursley on the day that Harry's parents are killed.
+Harry Potter and the Philosopher's Stone begins in the POV of Vernon Dursley on the day that Harry's parents are killed.
 The novel switches to Harry's POV later, as Harry nears his eleventh birthday.
+The reason for this choice (I believe) is that when Harry first appears in the story he is only a baby, which would make him a poor choice for a POV character.